developersCradle/web-dev-bootcamp/README.md

 Insert certificate here when completed

+**Note: The material provided in this repository is only for helping those who may get stuck at any point of time in the course.
+It is very advised that no one should just copy the solutions(violation of Honor Code) presented here.**

 ## Progress
 - [x] Section 01 - Course Orientation
 - [X] [Section 02](https://github.com/developersCradle/web-dev-bootcamp/tree/master/Section%202) - An Introduction to Web Development